gregorias/anki-image-scaler/README.md

 ### Configuration

-You can configure the plugin using Anki's configuration to do the following:
+You can configure the plugin using Anki's configuration with the following variables:

-* Change the default height.
+* `default-height` (default: 150) – the default height of images.
-* Change keyboard shortcuts.
+* `shortcut` — the keyboard shortcut for scaling individual images.
+* `bulk_shortcut` — the keyboard shortcut for scaling all images in bulk.
-* Stop adding a scale button to the editor (the keyboard shortcut will still be active).
+* `add_editor_buttons` (default: true) – whether to show editor buttong (keyboard shortcuts will still be active).

 ## For Developers